Laravel-Lang/lang/docs/statuses/sc.md

 </td></tr>
 <tr><td width="50%">

 Extra confirmation is needed to process your payment.
-Please confirm your payment by filling out your payment details below.

-</td><td width="50%">

-Extra confirmation is needed to process your payment.
-Please confirm your payment by filling out your payment details below.

-</td></tr>
-<tr><td width="50%">

-Extra confirmation is needed to process your payment.
 Please continue to the payment page by clicking on the button below.

 </td><td width="50%">